ionic-team/stencil-site/src/docs/framework-integration/angular.md

 export class AppModule {}
 ```

-Alternatively, developers can individually import the components and declare them on a module:
+Alternatively, you can individually import the components and declare them on a module:

 ```ts
 // app.module.ts